bdavenport55/reading-notes/201/Class-02.md

 * Expressions evaluate, with the use of operators, into a single value

+* JS is 'loosely-typed', it does not require explicit specification of variables and objects

+* JS is 'dynamic', meaning data types of variables can be changed after they are declared

  ```javascript
  let a = 'hello';
  let b = ' world';
  console.log(a + b); // ---> 'hello world'
  ```

 ### Decisions and Loops

 * Conditional statements allow code to make decisions about what to do next